Volkswagen ID.3 Interior Layout & Technology | Top Gear

 Advertisement - Page continues below

-Another piece of Volkswagen v2.0 heralded by the ID.3 is the ‘ID’ light.
-What at first appears to be a gimmicky strip of Christmas tree lights wrapped around the cabin is in fact a sort of AI driver alert system.
+One surprisingly effective innovation is the ‘ID’ light.
+What at first appears to be a gimmicky strip of lights wrapped around the cabin is in fact a driver alert system.
 It’ll subtly gesture its firefly-esque glow in the direction the nav is pointing you, or flash red if you need to brake suddenly.
-When charging up, it represents the battery level so it can be spotted at a distance, and it pulses as you converse with the ‘Hey ID’ voice assistant, which is VW’s shortcut for the missing tactile buttons.

 Advertisement - Page continues below

-You get a 385-litre boot – four litres up on the Golf MkVIII – and there’s underfloor stowage for your mucky charging cables.
-No secret compartment under the bonnet though, as that’s full of aircon and head-up display gubbins – the ID.3’s screen-projected info is extremely comprehensive.
-It’s a wonder the instrument screen wasn’t done away with altogether.
+You get a 385-litre boot – four litres up on the Golf.
+No charge-cable compartment under the bonnet though, as that’s full of aircon and space for the optional huge head-up display.

 Subscribe to the Top Gear Newsletter